Configure secure access with managed identities and private endpoints

 Resolution: Configure CORS.

 Resolution: Ensure that there's a network line-of-sight between the computer accessing the Document Intelligence Studio and the storage account.
-For example, you may need to add the client IP address in the storage account's networking tab.
+For example, you can add the client IP address in the storage account's networking tab.

-Resolution: Make sure you've given your Document Intelligence managed identity the role of Storage Blob Data Reader and enabled Trusted services access or Resource instance rules on the networking tab.
+Resolution: Make sure you grant your Document Intelligence managed identity the role of Storage Blob Data Reader and enabled Trusted services access or Resource instance rules on the networking tab.